-How to Create Beautiful Dried Flowers
+How to Create Beautiful Dried Flowers to Enjoy Year-Round

 - Choose flowers that are not completely open and are not quite mature.
 (They continue to open as they dry and may lose petals if fully mature.)

-- Cut off unneeded foliage.
+- Remove unneeded foliage.

 - When flowers are done drying, they will feel dry and stiff to the touch.
 This may take several days or several weeks, depending on conditions and the type of flowers.

-Steps to Drying Flowers in the Microwave
+How to Dry Flowers in the Microwave

 - Pick flowers just before they open up.
 (They will continue to open as they dry and may lose petals if fully mature.)

-- Leave the flowers in the mixture for about a day after microwaving them to allow them to finish drying.
+- Leave the flowers in the mixture for a day after microwaving them to allow them to finish drying.

-Steps to Maintaining Dried Flowers
+Tips for Maintaining Dried Flowers

 - Keep dried flowers out of direct sunlight to reduce fading.